 Many people don't realize that the Coast Guard is the least funded of all our country's military branches.
 The Coast Guard Foundation is dedicated to providing members of the United States Coast Guard with programs that promote their education, welfare, health, training and morale, providing vital assistance to the Coast Guard's 43,000 members — especially when they need it most.
 Through these services, the Foundation is always focused on bettering the lives of those who serve in the Coast Guard every day.

-The Foundation supports Coast Guard members and their families through a number of scholarships and grants for higher education.
+The Foundation supports Coast Guard members and their families through a variety of scholarships and grants for higher education.
 Grants for enlisted personnel cover expenses not covered by the G.I. bill or the Coast Guard's tuition assistance programs, items such as textbooks, lab fees and calculators.
-Our scholarships are one of the most popular programs we have.
-The students who benefit from these funds are high-achieving individuals with strong character and leadership skills.
+Each year, we provide 1,200 education grants to enlisted personnel so they can complete their college education while continuing to serve our country.

 Serving the future leaders of the Coast Guard is a key initiative for the Foundation, as well.
 That's why we donate more than $1 million to the Coast Guard Academy annually in support of academic enrichment, leadership development programs and athletics.
 The Academy is a top-tier educational institution, and the Foundation's robust support allows it to maintain its competitive edge when recruiting students.